JWBurgers/deciphering-bitcoin/References.md

 Ohlmeyer, Jane.
 2025.
 English Civil Wars.
 In *Encyclopaedia Britannica*.
 Available at [https://www.britannica.com/event/English-Civil-Wars](https://www.britannica.com/event/English-Civil-Wars).

 Padgett, John and Paul McLean.
 2006.
 Organizational invention and elite transformation: The birth of partnership systems in Renaissance Florence. *The American Journal of Sociology*, 111, 1463-1568.

+Perkins, Edwin.
+1988. *The Economy of Colonial America*, 2nd edn. *The Economy of Colonial America*.
+New York: Columbia University Press.

 Poitras, Geoffrey.
 2018. *Equity Capital: From Ancient Partnerships to Modern Exchange Traded Funds*.
 Abingdon, England: Routledge.